 Mixed Uses {BP no.8}

-Organize or participate in a community planning/placemaking/design process for the city/a mixed use district.
+Organize or participate in a community planning/placemaking/design process for the city/a mixed-use district, including specific community engagement practices that engage cultural and income diverse community members.

 - Action 1:http://edinamn.gov/index.php?section=planning_GrandViewUpdate